PearCoding/Ignis/docs/src/getting_started/building.rst

 Known Issues
 ------------

 -   If you get a ``CommandLine Error: Option 'help-list' registred more than once!``, most likely the AnyDSL LLVM library and system LLVM library with exposed symbols are loaded at the same time.
     A known cause is that ``igview`` and SDL are using a graphic driver which is loading the system LLVM library in the background.
+    On Linux, using accelerated rendering load the X11 drivers, which in return load the system LLVM, which in return clash with the custom LLVM.
-   Setting the environment variable ``SDL_RENDER_DRIVER=software`` should be a good workaround.
+    Setting the environment variable ``SDL_RENDER_DRIVER=software`` and ``SDL_FRAMEBUFFER_ACCELERATION=0`` should be a good workaround.
 This will not prevent you of using the GPU for raytracing however, only the UI will be software rendered.